 Lateral Entry Teaching License

 If you are a person who did not graduate from an approved teaching program, or someone who has decided to change your career to teaching from another field, you may qualify for a teaching position right away as you obtain your license through "lateral entry."
-This pathway is only offered on a provisional basis and still requires a Bachelor's degree from a regionally accredited college or university.
-For requirements of this pathway, you should refer to the NC State Board of Education's guide on "Qualifying for a Lateral Entry License."
+This pathway is only offered on a provisional basis and still requires a bachelor's degree from a regionally accredited college or university.
+Learn more about lateral entry here.

 The following tests are required in North Carolina for those wishing to become teachers:

 - The Praxis (Core Academic Skills for Educators)

 - The Praxis II (Subject Area Tests) - if required for your licensure area

 Note that some colleges or universities may ask that you pass some or all of these tests prior to entering or exiting a teacher preparation program.
 Check with a program advisor or counselor to find out more about your requirements.